zivid/zivid-python-samples/README.md

       - [read_project_and_capture_image] - Read a 2D image from file and
         project it using the camera projector.
       - [reproject_points] - Illuminate checkerboard (Zivid Calibration
-        Board) centers by getting the checkerboard feature points
+        Board) centers by getting the checkerboard feature points.
     - **robot_guidance**
       - [robodk_robot_guidance] - Guide the robot to follow a path on the Zivid Calibration Board.